Planning to visit this iconic British city? Then here’s the 15 best Glasgow attractions you can’t miss!

 A great thing to do in this city for families, and situated along the south bank of the River Clyde, it’s easy to spend a day exploring this site with so many different exhibitions and experiences on offer.

-With the Science Mall, the Glasgow Tower and the IMAX cinema here, along with a Planetarium, Bodywork display and Space Zone, this is the perfect day out for all ages and one of Scotland’s most popular attractions.
+With the Science Mall, the Glasgow Tower and the IMAX cinema all found here, along with a Planetarium, Bodywork display and Space Zone, this is the perfect day out for all ages and one of Scotland’s most popular attractions.

 The Science Centre is open from 10am to 5pm daily.